Treasured Babies Program: Seeing, Holding and Dressing Your Baby

 “The only decision you can get to make is what your children wear – you should be allowed to make that decision.”

-Red Nose Grief and Loss has a program called “The Treasured Babies’ Program”.
-The Treasured Babies’ Program began with the aim of supporting bereaved parents while they are still in hospital with their baby (or babies in the case of a multiple birth).
+Red Nose Grief and Loss have a program called “The Treasured Babies Program”.
+The Treasured Babies Program began with the aim of supporting bereaved parents while they are still in hospital with their baby (or babies in the case of multiple births).

 Outfits have been designed and developed with input from midwives, social workers and bereaved parents for families who experience the loss of their baby prior to full term.
 Some of the garments open out flat for babies who might be quite fragile, to ensure they are able to be dressed with a minimum of handling.

-We work together with participating maternity hospitals to provide a range of support materials that are immediately available when a baby dies.
-The Treasured Babies’ Program seeks to make sure that all parents receive the best possible grief support.
+We work with participating maternity hospitals to provide a range of support materials that are immediately available when a baby dies.
+The Treasured Babies Program seeks to make sure that all parents receive the best possible grief support.

-The Treasured Babies’ Program aims to help hospital staff support families by having gestation-appropriate Treasured Babies’ gifts on hand to give to newly bereaved parents.
-These gifts contain beautiful handmade clothing that has been specially designed, relevant literature and a naming certificate.
+The Treasured Babies Program aims to help hospital staff support families by having gestation-appropriate Treasured Babies gifts on hand to give to newly bereaved parents.
+These gifts contain beautiful handmade clothing that has been specially designed and relevant literature.

 Dressing their deceased baby can help to ‘normalise’ the bereaved parents’ experience.
 Parents are more inclined to spend time with their baby when he/she is dressed.
 The clothes give them silent permission to be a mum and dad.
 Spending quality time with their baby helps parents to come to terms with their grief in the coming months and gives them some precious memories to treasure.
 Simple actions, such as bathing, dressing and taking photos of their baby, are very important to the grieving process.
 Photos taken become cherished because this is their only opportunity to do this.
 Having tangible memories will help parents to grieve and they will be able to share these with their support networks.